top

 full release | infographic

-Statistics Canada has released initial 2021 estimates of income and expenditure accounts and revised 2021 estimates of Gross Domestic Product (GDP) for Canada, the provinces and territories.
-In 2021, the NWT economy grew by 4.8% partially offsetting the 10.2% decline in 2020.
+Statistics Canada has released initial 2023 estimates of income and expenditure accounts and revised 2023 estimates of Gross Domestic Product (GDP) for Canada, the provinces and territories.
+NWT GDP decreased by 0.4% between 2022 and 2023.
+At the industry level, GDP declined in the mining, oil and gas extraction industry as oil & gas extraction and diamond mining fell by 33.5% and 2.1% respectively.
+In contrast, the construction industry increased by 7.0%.

 full release | infographic